 The town of Pitalito is strategically located for the coffee trade in Southern Huila, perfect for receiving coffee from the surrounding towns, Acevedo, Bruselas, Palestina, San Agustin, Oporapa, Timaná, and Suaza, all well-known names in the specialty coffee industry and towns where The Coffee Quest has already been buying coffees for years.

-In Pitalito, The Coffee Quest has set up a station structure to pay higher prices for quality coffee.
-The infrastructure in Pitalito also allows us to better manage direct relationships with coffee farmers.
+We source this coffee through our regional stations in Pitalito and Garzón.
+In both, The Coffee Quest has set up a station structure to pay higher prices for quality coffee.
+The regional statoins allow us to better manage direct relationships with coffee farmers.
 This is possible through visiting regularly the farms, giving trainings, and organizing group workshops in our cupping lab.
 In this way, we can introduce feedback on a farmer’s processing methods and give them the opportunity to taste their coffee and learn about roasting and cupping.

 Laboyano – Type 1 (Scoring 85 points): The name reflects the typical hard-working farmers that are part of this communal lot.
 The coffee is fully traceable and comprised primarily of lots from producers in and around the South of Huila, including Pitalito, Saladoblanco, Palestina, Acevedo, and La Argentina.
 The producers who contributed to this lot grow a mix of Caturra, Colombia, Castillo, Tabi, and Pink Bourbon, with farms sitting at a range of elevations between 1,600 and 2,000 meters.